 • Borsh (Albania): one of the longest sandy beaches on the Albanian Riviera, low commercial density, minimal facilities

-• Ksamil (Albania): the most photographed coves on the Albanian coast — small, sandy, and now heavily privatized
+• Ksamil (Albania): the most photographed coves on the Albanian coast — small, sandy, and heavily privatized

 The Bura wind along the northern Adriatic is worth factoring into any summer itinerary.
 It arrives without much warning, drops air temperature rapidly, and turns a calm harbor into whitecap conditions within an hour.
 Sailing and kayak tours in northern Croatia get cancelled regularly in summer because of it.
-The salt smell it carries — sharp and cold against a 80°F (27°C) afternoon — is one of those sensory details you do not forget, though it also means packing a wind layer even in August.
+The salt smell it carries — sharp and cold against an 80°F (27°C) afternoon — is one of those sensory details you do not forget, though it also means packing a wind layer even in August.

 Pro Tip: For the best combination of sand and solitude in Albania, drive to Borsh on a Tuesday or Wednesday.
 The beach runs nearly 4 miles (6.5 km) and draws a fraction of the crowd that hits Ksamil on a summer weekend.